-Anyway, down to work I went.
+Anyway, down to work for me.
 Incidentally, I wanted to see whether I could complete this in two days.
 I succeeded, I think.
 J

 About the theme, this is one of those deceptively simple compositions.
 The motifs are easy to play.
 Phrasing and expression, on the other hand, are great challenges.

-Free Electone Sheet Music & Registration Data for Halloween Theme Main Title
+Free Electone Score & Registration Data for Halloween Theme Main Title

 Warning!
 The registration data and Finale PrintMusic files are zip files!
 You might need to disable your virus/malware protection before downloading.